Toggle Location Modal

 Prevention of Multiple Myeloma

-Since only a few cases of multiple myeloma are linked to avoidable risk factors, there are currently no known methods for preventing the disease.
+Since only a few cases of this disease are linked to avoidable risk factors, there are currently no known methods for preventing the disease.

 However, there are certain precautions that individuals can take to reduce the risk of the disease: